Reasoning Models Can be Accurately Pruned Via Chain-of-Thought Reconstruction: Introduction

 \section{Introduction}

-Large language models with step-by-step reasoning abilities have become essential for solving complex, multi-step tasks in domains such as mathematics, coding, and logical reasoning \citep{wei2022chain}.
+Large Language Models (LLMs) with step-by-step reasoning abilities have become essential for solving complex, multi-step tasks in domains such as mathematics, coding, and logical reasoning~\citep{wei2022chain}.
 Reasoning models generate explicit chains-of-thought (intermediate reasoning steps) that significantly improve accuracy on challenging benchmarks, but at the cost of producing very long outputs for each query.
-For example, the open-source DeepSeek-R1 model (671B parameters) achieves strong reasoning performance but must output lengthy explanation traces, making it extremely resource-intensive to deploy at scale\citep{guo2025deepseek, zhang2025reasoningmeetscompressionbenchmarking}.
-This has motivated extensive research into model compression techniques, especially pruning and quantization, to reduce the memory footprint and inference latency of large reasoning LLMs\citep{zhu2024survey}.
-Pruning removes redundant weights or neurons from the network \citep{frantar2023sparsegpt}, while quantization reduces the precision of model weights (e.g. using 8-bit or 4-bit instead of 16-bit)\citep{frantar2022gptq}, and both approaches can drastically shrink model size.
-Effective compression is critical for integrating reasoning-enabled models into real-world workflows (for instance, deploying them on commodity hardware or within high-throughput agent pipelines) without prohibitive cost.
-However, applying standard compression pipelines to reasoning LLMs is challenging: popular pruning and quantization methods are typically tuned to preserve general language modeling performance, and they can lead to disproportionately large accuracy drops on complex reasoning tasks \citep{zhang2025reasoningmeetscompressionbenchmarking}.
+For example, the DeepSeek-R1 model (671B parameters) \citep{deepseekai2025deepseekr1incentivizingreasoningcapability} achieves strong reasoning performance but must output lengthy explanation traces, making it extremely resource-intensive to deploy at scale~\citep{guo2025deepseek, zhang2025reasoningmeetscompressionbenchmarking}.

-As an example, we prune the DeepSeek-R1-Distill-Qwen-7B \cite{deepseekai2025deepseekr1incentivizingreasoningcapability} checkpoint with SparseGPT using a single-pass C4 calibration set of 1M tokens.
+To reduce the cost of serving LLMs, recent years have seen a surge of interest in LLM compression techniques.
+Model pruning ~\citep{obd,obs} is a popular model compression technique where the goal is to remove redundant weights or neurons from the model, while ensuring the model quality remains high.
+This can lead to models with a smaller memory and compute footprint, which can be more resource efficient.
+Pruning has been particularly successful when applied to LLMs~\citep{frantar2023sparsegpt,meng2024alpsimprovedoptimizationhighly,sun2024simpleeffectivepruningapproach}.
+Given the computational requirement of reasoning LLMs, model pruning has appeared as an attractive proposition for efficient reasoning.
+However, the application of existing pruning methods to reasoning models can often result in significant accuracy loss~\citep{zhang2025whenreasoning}, limiting the application of such compression techniques in practice where model quality is of high importance.